-- a) Funds are disbursed on a reimbursement basis after loan closing. - b) Members are required to provide at least the following information before all disbursements: - Signed final mortgage Closing Disclosure of 1st and 2nd amortizing mortgage loans for purchase of the residence, or, in the case of a purchase of a manufactured home closing documents for the transaction that includes purchase price, loan amount, interest rate, and costs associated with the transaction - 2) Income Calculation Workbook including all household income - 3) Third-party documentation verifying the household income - 4) Home\$tart only A Homebuyer education class certificate course, completed prior to closing, for at least one household member listed on the mortgage - NAHI only Evidence that one of the homebuyers is an enrolled member of a Federally Recognized Tribe, a member of an Alaskan Village or Regional Corporation, or eligible Native Hawaiian - 6) Copy of the recorded deed restriction.
-At the Bank's discretion, a legally enforceable retention agreement or mechanism as may be provided - Home\$tart Copy of the recorded Warranty Deed for conveyance of the property - 8) NAHI Copy of the recorded Warranty Deed or tribal land lease agreement if on tribal land for conveyance of possession of the property - c) Rehabilitation and new construction with a program year before January 1, 2023, and January 1, 2024, respectively.
-If a transaction includes construction or rehabilitation, the Bank will only disburse funds to the member after receipt of the following: - 1) Paid receipts or lien waivers for the entire escrowed amount, and/or - 2) Documentation that escrowed funds have been applied to the principal amount of the first mortgage, or as a credit to the borrower's monthly payment
+- a) Funds are disbursed on a reimbursement basis after loan closing. - b) Members are required to provide at least the following information before all disbursements: - Signed final mortgage Closing Disclosure, or other settlement statement approved at the discretion of the Bank, of 1st and 2nd amortizing mortgage loans for purchase of the residence, or, in the case of a purchase of a manufactured home closing documents for the transaction that includes purchase price, loan amount, interest rate, and costs associated with the transaction - 2) Income Calculation Workbook including all household income - 3) Third-party documentation verifying the household income - Home\$tart and NAHI A Homebuyer education class certificate course, completed prior to closing, for at least one household member listed on the mortgage - NAHI only Evidence that one of the homebuyers is an enrolled member of a Federally Recognized Tribe, a member of an Alaskan Village or Regional Corporation, or eligible Native Hawaiian - 6) Copy of the recorded deed restriction or lease addendum.
+At the Bank's discretion, a legally enforceable retention agreement or mechanism as may be provided - Home\$tart Copy of the recorded Warranty Deed for conveyance of the property - 8) NAHI Copy of the recorded Warranty Deed or tribal land lease agreement if on tribal land for conveyance of possession of the property - 1)